In the words of Bridget Jones, “Fuuuuuuuuuuuuuuuuuck.”

 We still have things to do.

-My list includes things like buy travel/health insurance, sell our car, get International Drivers Permits, continue working on Italian citizenship, pack, rent a truck to move a few things to mom’s, figure out banking, end the lease on our condo (clean the condo, etc), practicing French, do a final move of everything (which will be just a few things we’ll store at our moms’ houses).
+My list includes things like buy travel/health insurance (update during our travels: we went with this insurance and have used them for almost two years now since writing this post – no complaints and good rates), sell our car, get International Drivers Permits, continue working on Italian citizenship, pack, rent a truck to move a few things to mom’s, figure out banking, end the lease on our condo (clean the condo, etc), practicing French, do a final move of everything (which will be just a few things we’ll store at our moms’ houses).

 We also were invited to speak at the United Nations Headquarters in NYC in February!
 Greg will be speaking about how/why our children’s book series, STEAMTeam5, was birthed and Kamea was invited to be on a panel of girls to chat about the importance of supporting women and girls in science!
 I expect YouTube videos will be published and I’ll be sure to share them.